Nepal Tourist Visa:

 57% |

 Note: The oxygen percentages shown are approximate and are compared to sea-level oxygen availability.
-Above 3,500 m, proper acclimatization, adequate hydration, and a gradual ascent are essential to help minimize the risk of altitude sickness.
+Above 3,500 meters, proper acclimatization, adequate hydration, and a gradual ascent are essential to minimize the risk of altitude sickness.

 Mardi Himal Trek Best Time